How to create a grid with flexbox in React

 You can see how SASS code is transformed into CSS here:

-sassmeister site screenshot
+sassmeister site screenshot with SCSS and CSS code

 Step 3: Add logic to the GridRow component.